Artur-T-Malas/book-notes/README.md

 - Add searching for users' unverified books to `/books` API
 - Add a section for logged in users to see the unverified books they've added
 - Reworked the `index.ejs` and `public/scripts/index.js` to rely more on the EJS templates rather than dynamic DOM manipulation

+## 01.08.2025
+- Alter `user_book_notes` to contain rating/note creation and modification dates
+- Automatically add creation and modification dates to newly added book ratings and notes